calipho-sib/nextprot-user-stories/doc/user-stories.md

 ## Assertion

-- the page source should contain texts: the whole page source will be search against a given list of strings
+- the page source should contain text(s) "text or data table texts" : the page source will be searched against single (multiple) text(s)
-- the page source should contain text "<expected text>": the whole page source will be search against a given one single expected text
+- the page source should match pattern(s) "pattern or data table patterns": the page source will be matched against single (multiple) pattern(s)
-- the page title should be "<expected title>": the page title have to match the expected title
+- the page title should be "<expected title>": the page title have to be equalled to the expected title
 - I "<should or should not>" be logged to nextprot

 # Tutorial: create a first scenario